-The Kinesiology and Allied Health major provides the knowledge and competencies related to a variety of health and fitness settings.
-A dedicated focus within these disciplines provide the preliminary basis of information necessary for a future profession as a health care provider to promote healthy lifestyles.
-These professions could include a Certified Personal Trainer (CPT), Certified Strength and Conditioning Specialist (CSCS), Physical Therapist (PT), Occupational Therapist (OT), Chiropractor and others.
+The Kinesiology and Allied Health major provides the knowledge and competencies related to a variety of health and fitness environments A dedicated focus within these disciplines provides the foundation of knowledge necessary for a future profession as a health care provider or a health and fitness professional.
+These professions could include a Certified Personal Trainer (CPT), Certified Strength and Conditioning Specialist (CSCS), Physical Therapist (PT), Occupational Therapist (OT), Chiropractor Physician Assistant (PA) and others.

-This major will require a maximum twelve courses to complete the major.
-Courses in the biology, health, and exercise science disciplines fulfill the academic and competency based requirements to take a number of certifications in health and fitness.
-The requirements are based upon those suggested by the American College of Sports Medicine (www.acsm.org/docs/default-source/certification-documents/cpt/acsm-certified-personal-trainer-exam-content-outline.pdf) and the National Strength and Conditioning Association (www.nsca.com/ERP).
-The major follows more closely the requirements of the NSCA.
-The major includes some of the prerequisite courses for professional graduate programs in other allied health (occupational and physical health) professions while still leaving room for necessary prerequisite courses outside of the major.
+Twelve courses are needed to complete the major.
+Courses in the biology, health, and kinesiology disciplines fulfill the academic and competency based requirements to take a number of certifications in health and fitness.
+The requirements are based upon those suggested by the American College of Sports Medicine (ACSM) and the National Strength and Conditioning Association (NSCA).
+The major includes some of the prerequisite courses for professional graduate programs in allied health professions.
+The requirements within this major allow the opportunity for students to take elective courses within the major that best match the students' area of professional interest.